myarmolinsky/Ponkemo-v2/README.md

 - Strengthen backend
 - Fix Stage 0 Pokemon and future evolutions having unidentical egg moves (duskull + dusknoir, chingling + chimecho)
 - Add moves for the rest of the pokemon (359-end)
+- Add pokedex property to User to track their pokedex completion status
 - Movedex
   - Moves on Pokemon page are a link to that respective move page
   - Move page shows all Pokemon that can learn the move